TatuLund/vaadin-create23/README.md

 # Vaadin Create '23 demo app (Vaadin 8)

 This is show case application for advanced Vaadin 8 topics.
 The application focuses on UI design and architecture of the UI code.
 These techniques help to keep old Vaadin 8 applications upto date.
-The application is built with Vaadin 8.21.0, which is fully compatible with Java 11.
+The application is built with Vaadin 8.27, which is fully compatible with Java 11 and 17.

 ## Covered topics

-The demo app covers various use cases you may encounter in real life application.
+Despites being somewhat artificial this demo app covers various use cases you may encounter in real life application.
+Source of the demonstrated cases has been actual customer questions I have seen during my career as a software consultant.

 - Multi-module project setup (backend, components and ui)
 - AppLayout uses ValoMenu to create responsive application shell